 - Grow your own food.
 Another traditional concept of frugal living is becoming self-sufficient.
 Similar to cooking from scratch, growing your own food is an easy way to save money at the grocery store.
 Plant a garden in your backyard filled with vegetables and herbs your family enjoys, then skip buying the produce at the store to save a little money on your grocery bill.

 - Develop some self control in eating.
 This is totally the pot calling the kettle black here (I’m a roly-poly myself…lol), but overeating is actually one of the top ten most expensive habits that a person can have.
 Getting a handle on our eating helps us get a handle on our grocery budget too… it’s good motivation to battle the bulge when funds are low.

-Shopping Tips For Cheap Living without coupons.
+Frugal living tips for shopping.
+Cheap Living without coupons.

 While spending money on groceries is a big expense, there are other necessities your family will need throughout the year, from clothing to toiletries.
 Luckily, there are a few simple changes you can make to your routine to help you cut back on your additional shopping expenses, too.

 - Buy secondhand.
 When shopping for clothing and toys for your family, the best way to save money is to purchase secondhand items.
 You can often find high-quality secondhand clothing and children’s items at thrift stores, yard sales, and online classified ads, like Facebook Marketplace or Craigslist.
 But don’t limit yourself to shopping secondhand for just clothing and children’s items!
 You can find amazing deals on home décor, furniture, housewares, and entertainment items, like games and movies, at secondhand stores too.